 Dimitris Goulas sings the Song of the Bride.

-During the preparation of the program, Domna Samiou recorded in Platy the following tunes.
+During the preparation of the program, Domna Samiou recorded the following tunes in Plati.

-In Athens, in Hymettus hill, the filming of the New Year's carol took place.
-Traditionally the people of Cappadocia were singing and dancing the song in the yard of the church.
-Father Theodoros Theodoridis discuss with Domna Samiou about the history and customs of the Farasa region of Cappadocia.
+Traditionally the people of Cappadocia sang and danced the tune in the yard of the church.
+Father Theodoros Theodoridis recounts to Domna Samiou information about the history and customs of the Farasa region of Cappadocia.